-Disposal of perlite could be governed by national or local environmental regulations.
-If contamination is suspected, conduct appropriate testing to determine whether the material is hazardous or not, as defined by applicable national or local hazardous waste regulations.
+Disposal of perlite could be governed by federal or state environmental regulations.
+If contamination is suspected, conduct appropriate testing to determine whether the material is hazardous or not, as defined by applicable federal or state hazardous waste regulations.
 If contamination is confirmed, dispose of the perlite in accordance with applicable regulations.

-Noncontaminated perlite can be disposed of or recycled as governed by national or local environmental regulations.
+Noncontaminated perlite can be disposed of or recycled as governed by federal or state environmental regulations.